Thursday, October 24, 2024

 5. Electricity – Backhoe attack, malware e.g. BlackEnergy, Industroyer

-How and at what level AI should be regulated are tough questions to answer.
-But we can take some comfort in the likelihood that, based on what has happened to every new digital technology in the last 40 years, AI will prove vulnerable to exploitation and abuse, in other words, less likely to deliver happiness or hell on earth than techbro fans or foes expect.
+Therein lies one piece of good news: we can take some comfort in the likelihood that, based on what has happened to every new digital technology in the last 40 years, AI systems will prove vulnerable to exploitation and abuse, thus reducing the chances that AI will be able to wipe us all out.
+Of course, it also means AI is not likely to make human life dramatically better.

 Wednesday, April 12, 2023